 I'm not licensed in Nevada, and am not sure where this occurred, but in Utah the employer would have to have had workers compensation insurance (and I'm 99% certain that would be the case in Nevada -- I think it's the case in all states.
 Your husband should see a good personal injury...Read more »

 You are only compensated for what did happen, not what could have happened.
 If you had a brain injury that was made worse by their failure to diagnose and treat, yes; if the damage had been done before they examined you and the delay made no difference no. Get your comp attorney to recommend some...Read more »

 We were asked to start a project as soon after starting we were attacked by yellow jackets I was stung 20 to 30 times on the back of my head and throughout my body.
 I was wondering if there was any legal action I can take

 Assuming you required medical treatment, the expenses should be paid by your employer's workers' compensation insurance.
 You probably don't have a personal injury claim against your employer, assuming they had that required coverage.
-And there's not likely a claim against anyone else, unless they...Read more »
+And there's not likely a claim against anyone...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.